spraakbanken/swell-project/Anonymization_guidelines.md

 ![alt text](https://spraakbanken.gu.se/sites/spraakbanken.gu.se/files/Anon_gen.png "xxx")

-  * Sensitive information < sensitive >
+  * < sensitive >, sensitive information:
       - Markup: assign a "sensitive" @placeholder to at least one token per sentence.
-When deciding which and how many tokens to mark with the “sensitive” label, a guiding principle is that pseudomization of the marked tokens could potentially suffice.
+When deciding which and how many tokens to mark with the < sensitive > label, a guiding principle is that pseudomization of the marked tokens could potentially suffice.
 However, the whole sentence will be reviewed later on before final decisions about these pseudonymizations are made, and fewer rather than more tokens should be marked.
 A possible solution for the example below is to mark the tokens “glad”, “fri” and “demstration”.
-      - Note: Senstive information which could be covered by other pseudonymization categories should be assigned these other labels, e.g. “Turkiet” and “Ardogan” in the example below.
+      - **Note**: Sensitive information which could be covered by other pseudonymization categories should be assigned these other labels, e.g. “Turkiet” and “Ardogan” in the example below.

       Example: